bryntum/siesta/examples/browser/README.md

 Siesta sample test suite targeting browser environment
 ======================================================

 This is an example of testing browser code with Siesta.
 It is structured as Node.js package for convenience.
-Currently this example does not assume any transpilation and just contains the isomorphic code.
+This example is using [Vite](https://vitejs.dev/) for transpilation.

 Package has the only module in `src/module.js`, tests are in `tests/`, Siesta project file is `tests/index.js`